This post may contain affiliate links. Please read our disclosure policy.

 What to Serve With?

-Can You Make This Leg Of Lamb In Advance?
+Can You Make This in Advance?

 Roasted bone-in leg of lamb on a plate with green salad